 7. You Are Being Sued

 Lawsuits are never nice – and if they do end up getting out of control, you may have to pay colossal amounts to the company suing you.
 You might have a part of your guilt in there, but if the party suing you has a good lawyer, they might end up skinning you of everything you have.
-To make sure that the losses are kept as low as possible, you might want to hire an attorney.
-They will make sure that all your rights are respected.

 8. Disability Claims

 Disability claims are very often denied in court at the first hearing, mainly because the companies know the individuals will usually give up.
 With that in mind, if you are a believer in your rights, you need to hire a good attorney to help you get your rights.
 Plus, if you hire a well-reputed lawyer, you might just end up getting the settlement fees removed as well.